status-im/specs/status-client-spec.md

 **Bandwidth usage:**

 In version 1 of Status, bandwidth usage is likely to be an issue.
-For more investigation into this, see the theoretical scaling model described [here](https://github.com/vacp2p/research/tree/dcc71f4779be832d3b5ece9c4e11f1f7ec24aac2/whisper_scalability).
+For more investigation into this, see [the theoretical scaling model](https://github.com/vacp2p/research/tree/dcc71f4779be832d3b5ece9c4e11f1f7ec24aac2/whisper_scalability).

 **Mailserver High Availability requirement:**